-In our previous Palladium forecast for Q4 of 2020 we predicted further bullish momentum, as the global economy was rebounding after the recession in Q2.
+In our previous Palladium forecast for Q4 of 2020, we predicted further bullish momentum, as the global economy was rebounding after the recession in Q2 of last year and that’s what happened.
+Although, now XXPD/USD is a period of retreat after making record highs in May 2021 above $3,000.
 Palladium suffered some huge losses in the spring 2020 crash, falling from just under $ 2,900 to $ 2,600, which means it lost 1/3rd of its value in just a few weeks.
 But, it reversed higher soon after, and unlike gold, which has turned bearish since then, palladium has been bullish, making lower highs, as the increasing demand keeps attracting buyers at every dip, like the bullish reversal we witnessed at the beginning of February, after the pullback in January 2021.

 Recent Changes in the Palladium Price

 Palladium is produced as a co-product or by-product of platinum mining and as a byproduct of nickel smelting.
 The supply comes from just a handful of countries, which makes the palladium price prediction vulnerable to supply disruptions or shortages.
 The production is dominated by Russia and South Africa, which account for a little less than 40% each, followed by Canada at 10%, the US at 5-6% and Zimbabwe at 4% of the total global palladium production.